ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 </div></a>
 </center>
 <br>
+These are some of the most beautiful congruences in Number Theory and Mathematics.
+In a 1972 lecture by Freeman Dyson on the *Missed Opportunities* between Mathematics and Physics, he begins with the story of the following MacDonald equation for Ramanujan's Tau Function.
 The MacDonald Equation is an astonishing formula, but to have also found connections to physics highlights the depth to which Ramanujan's $\tau$-function, born out of the discriminant $\Delta$, reaches into the abstract world.